xpluna/python-kotlin-runner/README.md

 <hr>

-## This can be extended further with a while loop if you want to run until you don't want to quit.
+## This can be extended further with a while loop if you want to run unless you quit.
 ## And even further with `threading` if you want to run multiple kotlin files at once.